loomi/flutter-leap/README.md

 + `cd ios && pod install`
 + `flutter run -- flavor [flavorOption]`

+#### To start a new project:

++ `replace the 'com.example.loomi_flutter_boilerplate' across all the files with your desired bundleId`
++ `on android/app/src/main/java/kotlin rename the subsequent folder names with your bundle id name`

 ## 📚 Stack

 - **GetIt** for dependency injection